zhangxijing97/DSC381ProbabilityandSimulation-BasedInference/README.md

 3. Chose to do a two-tailed test.<br>
 4. Put the value of the test statistic (difference of the two sample means) on the horizontal axis.<br>
 5. Read the p-value to be 2(0.0055)=0.011<br>
+It is very unlikely to happen if Ho is true<br>
+Conclusion: The data give quite strong evidence (p=0.011) that there is a difference in average weight gain between mice who are exposed to light at night and those who were not.<br>
+Note: p-value is the probability of obtaining a test statistic as extreme as, or more extreme than, the one observed in the sample data, assuming that the null hypothesis is true.